 The nobles and the increasingly rising middle class wore jewellery (except from the stylish aspect) to show their wealth.

 Rings were very popular and several were worn on each hand.
-Astonishingly, looking at various renaissance portraits, you can see the pictured personswearing rings not only third phalanx (like
+Astonishingly, looking at various renaissance portraits, you can see the pictured persons wearing rings not only third phalanx (like

 today) but also on the second.
 Meanwhile this fashion is experiencing a revival in the so-called Midi-rings.

-An interesting thing is the so called marriage pendant.
-This pendant made of gold contained two gems above another – a blue one (diamond, the upper stone) and a red one (probably ruby, the lower one).
-Attached to the pendant which was worn on a silver or coral necklace are three pearls.
-The latter necklace was believed to increase fertility.
-The “marriage pendant”, as the name suggests, showed the coverture of the female (kind of like the relationship status in social networks today).
-It was bought or lent for the marriage and also pictured in the portraits of the woman.
+contained two gems above another – a blue one (diamond, the upper stone) and a red one (probably ruby, the lower one).
+Attached to the pendant which was worn on a silver or coral necklace are

-golden and gem-studded collars and finer golden necklaces.
+and gem-studded collars and finer golden necklaces.

 Patterns: